markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 ## Training set -0.01938565
 ```

-We haven't covered what's going on under the hood, so we'll go into a little detail on how to interpret the output.
-The great thing about the 'auto.arima' function is that it does the hard work of identifying the best model specification for our training data.
+We haven't covered what's going on under the hood, so we'll go into detail on how to interpret the output.
+The great thing about the `auto.arima` function is that it does the hard work of identifying the best model specification from our training data.
 While this is a huge time-saver, it helps to understand how and why certain parameters were selected.
 If you happen to be a forecasting expert and just want to know how to implement the model, feel free to skip this next section.

 Our model is `ARIMA(1,1,1)(0,1,1)[12]`.
 Let's focus on the first part  `ARIMA(1,1,1)`